KimITAU/URLStorage/README.md

-Helper functions allowing you to fetch and update the page query string parameters
+Helper functions allowing you to store encoded data in the Query String